krt2311/gformWorkflow/README.md

 Subsheet form metrics - Dasbhoard as a subsheet within the response form for tracking metrics.

 Bulk email workflow - A tracking workflow type to create extra sheets within the responses sheet linking to dashboards to track acceptance and progress of staff initiated form campaigns.

+Google Form extension - form Workflow installation and setup pushed to a Google form extension so form creators don't need to edit code or sheet config - user centric function.
+Eventually push logs and form config to json attached to Admin form.

 Contributor workflow - create email form input fields harvested into an a href get request to the web app where extra input